justeat/kongverge/README.md

 * New; the object needs to be added to Kong.
 * Deleted; the object needs to be removed from Kong.

+Kongverge is smart enough to perform some basic normalization when comparing object graphs to find differences: It does some basic sorting of arrays and sorting of object properties during comparison.

 Kong's plugin model is more complex, as each plugin has its own set of properties used to configure it.
-We model this as a `Dictionary<string, object>` and the equality comparison checks the value of this object graph.
+We model this as a `JObject` and the equality comparison checks a normalized version of this object graph.

-Beware that in order to prevent a plugin from being seen as different when it is actually the same, all optional values need to be supplied in the input files.
+Kongverge is smart enough to validate these configuration objects when reading from files, taking into account that some properties have default values if omitted (in the case of plugins, it does this by inspecting the associated schema object), and thus will **not** show an omitted default value as _changed_.

 ## Testing

 Integration tests exist to test Kongverge against a real instance of Kong running in Docker.
 In order to build the integration tests project, you will need to have Docker installed locally.
 For development and CI-build purposes, the following steps are required:

 * Before running the integration tests, start the docker services by running `docker-compose start` from within the integration tests project folder.
 * After running the integration tests (or when required), stop the docker services by running `docker-compose stop` from within the integration tests project folder.